 - Save the afternoon for Fayette Station Road and Grandview.

-The one-day route I’d actually recommend
+The one-day route that actually works

 | Time | Stop | Why it works |